nwchemgit/nwchem-wiki/Analysis.md

       [ <string anam> ]
 ```
 for all atoms anam within a distance *rtag* from segments *iatag* through *jatag*.
-A question mark can be used in anam as a wild card character.
+A question mark can be used in anam as a wildcard character.

 For example, to display all carbon atoms in segments 34 through 45 in green and rendered cpk in povray files can be specified with
 ```